 An icon of 3 stacked pages in the upper right corner of the map provides options for camera field view, lightning “heat" map, camera targets for location services, and a variety of maps ranging from street maps, satellite maps, etc …

 First turn on camera targets within “Map Options” (3 stacked pages icon on the upper right) by selecting “All Camera Targets”, or by turning on individual camera targets by clicking on the camera icon, and then selecting the "Camera target on” checkbox at the bottom of dialog box.
 Next click the Map Location target icon and then select “Pick Location”, click the bar, and then click the map at the intersection of two camera targets (pointing at a fire centered in the two main panes).
 A Latitude and Longitude value is returned.

 Either click on the selected camera thumbnail below the main camera pane and map, or use the camera icon in the uppermost right corner of the web page window to choose the camera of choice from the menu.
 Another choice is driven through the map interface.
 First click the camera icon on the map, and then within the pop-up window, click the camera icon image.
 Other interesting information about the camera is also provided such as the Internet Service Provider, county, region, target angle, etc...

-Digital Zoom and Full Screen Option
+Full Screen Option